 Winners from these local competitions will be recognised at a local level only.

 2021/22 Awards cycle

-With the agreement of the Awards Steering Group, planning is underway for the 2021/22 awards cycle to return to the awards format successfully followed for the 2019/20 cycle, circumstances permitting.
-Local competitions may open for applications for this cycle during 2021, depending on their individual timescales.
-However, this will be kept under review.
-More details will be published as soon as they are available.
+With the agreement of the Awards Steering Group, planning is underway for the 2021/22 awards cycle, which aims to see a return to the awards format successfully followed for the 2019/20 cycle.
+Local competitions may open for applications for this cycle from April 2021, timescales will vary by competition.